Linear regulator: Series regulators

-Simple series regulator
+For example, adding an emitter follower stage to the shunt example forms a simple series regulator:

-Adding an emitter follower stage to the simple shunt regulator forms a simple series voltage regulator and substantially improves the regulation of the circuit.
 Here, the load current IR2 is supplied by the transistor whose base is now connected to the Zener diode.
 Thus the transistor's base current (IB) forms the load current for the Zener diode and is much smaller than the current through R2.
 This regulator is classified as "series" because the regulating element, viz., the transistor, appears in series with the load.